Do you need help staying organized for the gardening season?

 - Keep mulching maincrop potatoes with soil or straw.
 Harvest early potatoes.

 - Harvest lots and lots of veggies!
-Preserve the extra harvests or share them with friends, family members or neighbours.
+Preserve the extra harvests or share them with friends, family members or neighbors.

 - Any crops that are ready to harvest mid-season direct seed the fast growing crops for a bumper crop.